74% of all legal clients will visit a law firm’s website to take action.

 I come from a town of about 80,000 people and there’s very little meetups going on.
 An hour or two away in the big city, though?
 Tons!

 Don’t be afraid to commute to network because it can heavily pay off.

 What kind of events should a law firm or attorney take part in?
 Here are some ideas:

 - Legal related

-Law firm marketing doesn’t have to be difficult, you just have to take advantage of inbound and outbound approaches.
+Legal marketing doesn’t have to be difficult.
+You just have to take advantage of inbound and outbound approaches while being patient.